Eliezer-Carvalho/No-To-Paid-Software-In-The-World-Of-Photography/README.md

 # Bulk-Image-Editor
-This project aims to enable bulk editing of images.
-The program allows you to import an image from your computer, adjust parameters such as brightness and contrast, and save these settings for reuse.
-You can then apply the same settings to an entire folder of photos.
-The resulting images are saved within the original folder.
+The aim of this project is to create a software tool that allows large-scale image editing in a <b> free and practical way. </b>

 # Description

-While browsing the internet, I realized that there are many high-quality photo editors, but none that combine this quality with the ability to edit large quantities of images.

-This project has exactly that purpose: to create a simple program, based on image manipulation libraries such as **Pillow** and **OpenCV**, that allows you to edit a sample photo by adjusting parameters such as brightness or contrast, save those settings, and then automatically apply them to dozens or hundreds of other images within a folder.

-The processed photos are saved in the original folder with new names, preserving the existing files.
+This project stands out for its simplicity and practicality, being easy to use for any type of user.
+Simply select an image from your computer's memory, apply settings such as brightness and contrast, and save the applied settings.
+From there, you can edit multiple images in a matter of seconds with a single click.

 # Features